COMP122/comp122-f24/models-comp-comm/notes_09_11.md

 ## Review from Last-time:
    1. Models
+      * MW class
+        - very important
+         - the world is complex and we need to make it simpler to under it.
+         - we can devise a solution
+         - we can implement a solution
+         - we can debug/maintain that solution
+      * TR
         - they are essential to providing a service to our customers
         - needed to understand and describe a problem
         - needed to understand and to implement a solution
         - needed to understand and to reason about system failures

-   1. Layers of Communication
+   1. Layers of Communication: Networking Model
       - four layers  for TCP/IP model
       - seven layers for OSI/ISO model
       - TCP/IP is a subset of the OSI/ISO model
+      - Different protocols at each layer
+      - Different analogies at each layer

    1. The names of layers
       1. Physical             | flash light tag                   |  interface | symbols